bGuru Cookie & Ad-Tech Policy

 Per-jurisdiction classification:

-• EU/EEA (ePrivacy Directive Art.
+- EU/EEA (ePrivacy Directive Art.
 5(3) + GDPR).
 All four "strictly necessary" cookies above qualify for the Art.
 5(3) exemption (the Service is technically unavailable without the bot-detection cookie; cannot function in an authenticated state without the session cookie; cannot honour your consent choice without the consent-state cookie; cannot prevent CSRF attacks without the CSRF token).
-Per-MS divergences: Germany TDDDG §25 (renamed from TTDSG, May 2024) requires reject-as-prominent-as-accept on the first layer; Italy Garante 2021 provvedimento requires the same; France CNIL délibération 2020-091 requires "Refuser tout" in one click (France is a deferred market per Q10); Belgium APD-GBA engagement-as-consideration WATCH (Belgium is a deferred market per Q10).
+Per-MS divergences: Germany TDDDG §25 (renamed from TTDSG, May 2024) requires reject-as-prominent-as-accept on the first layer; Italy Garante 2021 provvedimento requires the same; France CNIL délibération 2020-091 requires "Refuser tout" in one click (France is a deferred market at MVP); Belgium APD-GBA engagement-as-consideration WATCH (Belgium is a deferred market at MVP).

 §2.2 Mobile app — no cookies; identifier inventory